HaaLeo/digital-manufacturing-platform/README.md

 A Blockchain application using Hyperledger Composer and BigchainDB for buying and printing 3D Printer models.

-The idea is that customers upload their original models and set the price for each model.
-These models are avaliable to the end-users for 3D printing.
-The end-users select which models they want to print and pay the cost.
-The customers upload a copy of the already bought models and the printers print the 3D objects and transfer the money to the corresponding model creators.

 ## Running the Application

 Follow these steps to setup and run the application: